howonlee/mertonon/essays/estimates.md

 A grim bureaucratic-political fate awaits many individual contributors in organizations.
 Here is the form of it.
 Management sits you down and asks,

-"So what's your estimate for this task?"
+"So, what's your estimate for this task?"

 If you're a callow youth, you give your offhand take.
 If you're not, you start wriggling like a worm caught in a bird's mouth.
 Perhaps you give a suitably considered and viciously well-padded prognosis.
 Perhaps you give a _gaze blank and pitiless as the sun_.
 Or perhaps you just shrug.